 Mr. Horner is also a contributor to periodicals, including the New York Times, Wall Street Journal, Washington Post, Commentary, National Interest, American Interest, Naval War College Review, and Claremont Review of Books.

-Horner served as a Deputy Assistant Secretary of State and as Associate Director of the U.S. Information Agency during the administrations of President Ronald Reagan and George H. W. Bush.
-His earlier service in government was as Staff Assistant to the late Senator Henry M. Jackson (D.-Wash.) and as Senior Legislative Assistant for Foreign Affairs and National Security Policy to the late Senator Daniel P. Moynihan (D.-NY).
+Mr. Horner served as a deputy assistant secretary of state and as associate director of the U.S. Information Agency during the administrations of Presidents Ronald Reagan and George H. W. Bush.
+His earlier service in government was as staff assistant to the late Senator Henry M. Jackson and as senior legislative assistant for foreign affairs and national security policy to the late Senator Daniel P. Moynihan.
 He is a recipient of the Department of State’s Superior Honor Award.

-Horner began his study of China at the University of Pennsylvania and, later, he was a graduate student at the University of Chicago, National Taiwan University, and Tokyo University.
-He was Adjunct Professor in Georgetown University’s School of Foreign Service, and also an associate of its Landegger Program in International Business.
+Mr. Horner began his study of China at the University of Pennsylvania and, later, he was a graduate student at the University of Chicago, National Taiwan University, and Tokyo University.
+He was adjunct professor in Georgetown University’s School of Foreign Service, and also an associate of its Landegger Program in International Business.